jss367/blog/_posts/2017-6-21-tensorflow-gpu-cuda.md

 OK, now let's see if that worked

-Open a command prompt and enter "nvcc -V"
+Open a command prompt and enter `nvcc -V`

 > nvcc -V
 nvcc: NVIDIA (R) Cuda compiler driver